WNBA on NBC: WNBA Finals coverage

 The first WNBA season concluded with what was at the time, a single championship game.
 The following year, the finale series into a best-of-three games series, with NBC airing the first two games and ESPN airing the decisive third game.
 In 1999, ESPN aired the first game of the championship series while NBC covered the following two.
 Come the year 2000, Lifetime temporarily assumed ESPN's role as the WNBA's cable outlet for the WNBA Championship.
 Like the year prior, Lifetime broadcast the first game while NBC covered the second and ultimately decisive game between the Houston Comets and New York Liberty.
 This marked Houston's fourth consecutive WNBA Championship.

 ESPN returned to the fold in the year 2001, broadcasting the first game with NBC airing the second and decisive game between the Los Angeles Sparks and Charlotte Sting.
 For NBC's final year of coverage in 2002, ESPN2 this time, broadcast the first game with NBC again covering what would become the second and ultimately decisive game, which would be NBC's last WNBA telecast to date until 2026.
 NBC will gain exclusive broadcast rights to three WNBA Finals series in 2026, 2030, and 2034.
+Games 1 and 4 will air on NBC; Games 2, 3 and 5-7 will air on USA Network.
+Peacock will simulcast all WNBA Finals games airing on either NBC or USA Network.

 Announcers

 During the WNBA's first season on NBC, the primary announcing team consisted of Hannah Storm calling the play-by-play with Ann Meyers doing the color commentary and Lisa Malosky assuming the role as sideline reporter.
 The following year, Storm receded her lead play-by-play duties to Tom Hammond, who would call NBC's coverage of the WNBA Finals with Ann Meyers in 1998 and in 2000.
 For the 1999 season and 2001 seasons, NBC used Mike Breen as their primary play-by-play announcer.
 For the WNBA's final season in 2002, Paul Sunderland worked with Meyers for their coverage of the WNBA Finals.

-On June 23, 2025, NBC announced that it will be hosted by Maria Taylor serving as studio host.
+On June 23, 2025, NBC announced that Maria Taylor would serve as lead studio host.
+NBC later filled out its broadcast roster in April 2026.